-• Recurring Deferred Renewal: Items that have not been replaced during the normal course of maintenance that have reached or exceeded their expected life: \$119 million (e.g., original 1970 era HVAC systems).

-- Recurring Projected Renewal: Items that during the 2018-2028 time period will "age out" and need to be replaced: \$159 million (e.g., roofs that are 25 years old now but will reach their 30 year life expectancy in the next 5 years and need to be replaced). - Nonrecurring: Items that require replacement on a one-time basis: \$17 million (e.g., stair railings that are not code compliant and need to be replaced but are not expected to be replaced again).
+- Recurring Deferred Renewal: Items that have not been replaced during the normal course of maintenance that have reached or exceeded their expected life: \$119 million (e.g., original 1970 era HVAC systems). - Recurring Projected Renewal: Items that during the 2018-2028 time period will "age out" and need to be replaced: \$159 million (e.g., roofs that are 25 years old now but will reach their 30 year life expectancy in the next 5 years and need to be replaced). - Nonrecurring: Items that require replacement on a one-time basis: \$17 million (e.g., stair railings that are not code compliant and need to be replaced but are not expected to be replaced again).

 The FY22 allocation of \$25 million in new UCONN 2000 funding for deferred maintenance needs marked the first new funds for UConn Health since the Bioscience Connecticut Initiative funding ended in FY18.
-New projects are being initiated to utilize these funds for the highest priority deferred maintenance needs.
-Additionally, in December of 2022, the State Bond Commission voted to approve a state bond allocation for UConn Health in the amount of \$40 million to finance deferred maintenance needs of our buildings and grounds.
+In December of 2022, the State Bond Commission voted to approve a state bond allocation for UConn Health in the amount of \$40 million to finance deferred maintenance needs of our buildings and grounds.
+During the 2023 legislative session, the General Assembly approved an additional \$43 million in State GO bonds to be allocated to Deferred Maintenance (\$30 million), Telecommunications Systems & Infrastructure Upgrades (\$3 million), and for Equipment, Library Collections, and Telecommunications (\$10 million).
 UConn Health will request DM funding on an on-going basis to meet the needs identified in the FCA.